Hotel McAlpin: Site

 Herald Towers is on the east side of Herald Square in the Midtown Manhattan neighborhood of New York City, with addresses at 1300 Broadway and 50 West 34th Street.
-The building has a frontage along Sixth Avenue to the northwest, Broadway to the west, 34th Street to the north, and 33rd Street to the south.
+The building has frontage along Sixth Avenue to the northwest, Broadway to the west, 34th Street to the north, and 33rd Street to the south.
 Its land lot covers 36,025 ft2, with a frontage of 207 ft on 34th Street and a depth of 200 ft between 33rd and 34th Streets.
 Because Broadway runs diagonally to the Manhattan street grid, the land lot is pentagonal, with the western facade on Broadway running at an irregular angle.
 The site initially measured 125 ft long on 33rd Street and 150 ft long on 34th Street.

 The building shares the city block with the Empire State Building to the east.
 Other nearby structures include the Marbridge Building to the north, Macy's Herald Square to the northwest, Manhattan Mall to the southwest, and the Martinique New York and Hotel Pierrepont to the south.
 An entrance to the New York City Subway's 34th Street–Herald Square station and to the PATH system's adjacent 33rd Street station is directly outside the building.
 When the 34th Street station opened, it had two entrances just outside the Hotel McAlpin.